stueken/FSND-P5_Linux-Server-Configuration/README.md

 # FSND-P5_Linux-Server-Configuration

-Baseline installation of a Linux distribution on a virtual machine to host a flask web application, includes installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+A Baseline installation of a Linux distribution on a virtual machine to host a Flask web application.
+This includes the installation of updates, securing the system from a number of attack vectors and installing/configuring web and database servers.

+**Note:** The below step-by-step walkthrough is the solution to project 5 of the [Udacity Full Stack Web Developer Nanodegree][1] and deploys the [solution of project 3][2] on the virtual machine.

 ## Step by Step Walkthrough
 ### 1 & 2 - Create Development Environment: Launch Virtual Machine and SSH into the server